 Expect to meet in person with your adviser at least once a year to review performance, strategy and goals.

-You should work with an adviser who has some sort of financial planning or investment-related credentials.
+You should work with an adviser who has some sort of retirement financial planning or investment-related credentials.
 Two of the most popular are the Certified Financial Planner (CFP) designation and the Chartered Financial Analyst (CFA) designation.

 Nearly all credentialing programs I am aware of have a work experience requirement, so you can be assured that if you hire a credentialed adviser, you won’t be their first client.

-5. What is your educational background?
+5. What is Your Educational Background?

 There are a lot of individuals without an appropriate educational background working as investment advisors.
 Why?
 Because their advisor jobs at banks, brokerage firms and insurance companies are primarily sales positions.
 You want to work with an investment adviser, not a salesperson.
 Make sure your adviser has a degree in finance, economics or investments.